 - Buy in-season produce.
 In-season produce tends to be less expensive than out-of-season.
 Local farmers markets may also offer good deals on in-season produce.

 - Make more plant-forward meals.
 Aim to get the majority of your nutrients from plant foods such as beans and whole grains.
 By weight, beans and grains cost significantly less than animal products!

 If you’re looking for some inspiration for easy weeknight meals on a budget, Budget Bytes has tons of great recipes!

 How to Make Healthy Meals with Kids

-Did you know that it takes 8-15 exposures of any given food to develop a taste for it?
-(6, 7) Developing an adventurous and mature palate takes time and a lot of patience.
+Developing an adventurous and mature palate takes time and a lot of patience.
 We recognize how frustrating it can be to make healthy family dinners for picky eaters (kids and adults!).
 But don’t give up after just one meal.
-Try using foods and ingredients in a wide range of dishes, using a variety of cooking techniques.
+Try using foods and ingredients in a wide range of dishes, and test out a variety of cooking techniques.
 For example, roasting vegetables is one of the surest ways to improve their flavor; there’s a world of difference between steamed broccoli and roasted broccoli!